Maahi10001/MORSE_CODE_USING_TENSOR_FLOW/README.md

 ## WebPack

-There is a webpack bundler setup.
+- There is a webpack bundler setup.
 It compiles and bundles all "front-end" resources.
 You should work only with files located in `/src` folder.
 Webpack config located in `script/webpack.config.js`.

-Webpack has specific way of handling static assets (CSS files, images, audios).
-You can learn more about correct way of doing things on [official webpack documentation](https://webpack.js.org/guides/asset-management/).
+- Webpack has specific way of handling static assets (CSS files, images, audios).

 ## Documentation & Resources